Shrines

 Shiratori Shrine 白鳥神社

 The oldest shrine in Ebino.
 Nestled in the foothills of Ebino Plateau, what this shrine lacks in size it makes up for in natural beauty and history.
-Wood from the surrounding forest is transported across Japan and used in the construction of other shrines, most notably the 東大寺 in Nara, housing the Great Budda.
+Wood from the surrounding forest is transported across Japan and used in the construction of other shrines, most notably the 東大寺 in Nara, housing the Great Buddha.
 There are two points of access to the shrine: the upper route by car is most convenient but for the adventurous you can take the lower access by foot, there is ample parking available.
-Directly opposite the onsen is a viewing platform which offers a great view of the Ebino valley and it’s surroundings.
+For those who enjoy forest bathing or don’t mind a lot of stairs, enter through the lower entrance.

 〒889-4302 宮崎県えびの市末永白鳥